Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Results

 \subsection{Empirical data analysis}

-Fitting the model to \textit{P. icarus} data showed that the average yearly site occupancy estimate (average of $\mathbb{E}(\hat{\psi_{t}})$) was 50.93\% (95\% Credible Interval: 31.36\% - 71.24\%), against a naive average yearly occupancy of 24.12\% (average 15.75 cells with detection per year).
+Fitting the model to \textit{P. icarus} data showed that the average yearly site occupancy estimate (average of $\mathbb{E}(\hat{\psi_{t}})$) was 50.93\% (95\% Credible Interval: $[31.36\% - 71.24\%]$), against a naive average yearly occupancy of 24.12\% (average of 15.75 cells with detection per year).
 There were detections in a total of 227 cells across all the 24 years.
-We found a fluctuating occupancy trend of the common blue over time, which might be stable in the long run.
-This trend differed from the naive occupancy, which increased from 2010 to 2023, but decreased in the long term (if we compare the first and last years) (Fig. \ref{fig:p-icarus-results}A).
-The average detection probability per monthly survey was 46.03\% (95\% Credible Interval: 37.70\% - 54.42\%).
+We found a fluctuating occupancy trend of the common blue over time, which might be stable in the long term.
+This trend differed from the naive occupancy, which increased from 2010 to 2023, but decreased in the long term if we compare the first and last years (Fig. \ref{fig:p-icarus-results}A).
+The average detection probability per monthly survey was 46.03\% (95\% Credible Interval: $[37.70\% - 54.42\%]$).
 Occupancy decreased with elevation, urban and non-water cover.
 Latitude and longitude had a weak effect on common blue occupancy (Supporting Information C, Table C.1).
 Detection probability increased with the number of observers and with non-water land cover, and decreased with latitude.
 Detection peaked during aural summer months (Fig. \ref{fig:p-icarus-results}A).

-Regarding prior-posterior overlap (PPO), the results showed that the intercept, coefficients of latitude, non-water cover, temporal variance $\hat{\sigma^2_T}$ and autocorrelation $\hat{\rho}$ had high PPO (close or above 30\%) (Table C.1).
-The estimate of $\hat{\phi}$ was large $\hat{\phi}=32.49 ~[4.56 - 58.70]$, indicating very short autocorrelation range \(\frac{3}{\hat\phi}\) (short-scale autocorrelation).
-The low spatial autocorrelation is depicted by the spatial random effect map, which show no recognizable spatial pattern (Fig. \ref{fig:p-icarus-results}A).
+Regarding prior-posterior overlap (PPO), the results showed that the intercept, coefficients of latitude, non-water cover, temporal variance $\hat{\sigma^2_T}$ and correlation $\hat{\rho}$ had high PPO (close or above 30\%, Table C.1).
+The estimate of $\hat{\phi}$ was large $\hat{\phi}=32.49 ~[4.56 - 58.70]$, indicating very short autocorrelation range \(\frac{3}{\hat\phi}\).
+The low spatial autocorrelation is depicted by the map of spatial random effects, which shows no recognizable spatial pattern (Fig. \ref{fig:p-icarus-results}A).